 NAIRA JENSEN / Khel Mel Founder & Mentor

 Anarya is trained as a visual artist, illustrator and art educator.
 She received her MA in Visual Arts from Ambedkar University Delhi and BFA in Painting from Kala Bhavan, Santiniketan.
 Her career as an art educator began after leading workshops with Artreach India in 2015.
 Since then she has facilitated many art workshops and taught art at private schools in Delhi.

 For Anarya it is inspiring to see how art becomes a powerful tool for children coming from difficult backgrounds, who have so much potential but no access to creative education.
-It creates a safe space where there is no right or wrong.
 Seeing how a simple act of drawing on paper without fear can create so much confidence in a child is magical.

 DEEKSHA NATH / Trustee & Director of Artreach India 2015 - 18